Solitude Standing

-Solitude Standing is the second studio album by American singer-songwriter Suzanne Vega, released on April 1, 1987, by A&M Records.
-It is the most commercially successful and critically acclaimed album of Vega's career, being certified Platinum in the U.S. and reaching number 11 on the Billboard 200.
+Solitude Standing is the second studio album by American singer-songwriter Suzanne Vega, released in April 1987, by A&M Records.
+It is the most commercially successful and critically acclaimed album of Vega's career, being certified Platinum in the U.S. and UK.
+It reached number 11 on the Billboard 200, and number 2 on the UK Album Chart.

 Overview

 "Tom's Diner" was included twice on the album; the a cappella version was the first track, and the instrumental version was the last track.
-In 1990, a remixed version of the song by English electronic music producers DNA reached number five in the U.S. The song was later used to test prototype MP3 compression software.
+In 1990, a remixed version of the song by English electronic music producers DNA reached number five in the U.S. and number one in the UK.
+The song was later used to test prototype MP3 compression software.
 "Night Vision" was inspired by the poem "Juan Gris" by French poet Paul Éluard.
 "Calypso" is based on the Odyssey, namely the part in which Calypso is forced to let Odysseus go.
 "Gypsy" is mentioned in the book The Perks of Being a Wallflower (1999) by Stephen Chbosky, in which the main character Charlie includes it on one of his mixtapes.
-Vega once stated she wrote "Gypsy" when she was only 18 years old (which would be 1977) which means the song was written ten years before it was first released.
+Vega once stated she wrote "Gypsy" when she was only 18 years old (which would be 1977/78).